Shreveport Workers’ Compensation Lawyers

 What Types of Accidents May Lead to Workers’ Compensation?

-Overexertion injuries, slips and falls, falling from heights, vehicle accidents, and repetitive motion injuries are all examples of common workplace accidents that result in a workers’ compensation claim.
+Overexertion injuries, slips and falls, falling from heights, motor vehicle accidents, and repetitive motion injuries are all examples of common workplace accidents that may result in a workers’ compensation claim.

 - Overexertion Injuries – This includes injuries related to pulling, lifting, pushing, holding, carrying, and throwing activities at work.
 Overexertion has consistently been the number one workplace injury and also the most expensive.